'Hamilton' creator: New song a 'love letter to Puerto Rico'

 The Mirandas told CNN they have struggled to reach family in Puerto Rico.

 "There were a few terrifying days where nobody heard from anyone.
-We were lucky enough to speak to our family, who got limited cell service, and they are holding up and they're all right, but it's a gritted- teeth smile, if that makes any sense.
+We were lucky enough to speak to our family, who got limited cell service, and they are holding up and they're all right, but it's a gritted-teeth smile, if that makes any sense.
 Food is scarce, water is scarce and everyone is doing everything they can to alleviate that as quickly as possible," Lin-Manuel Miranda said.

 In an effort to raise money for disaster relief, the "Hamilton" creator said he was working on a new song.